CogentRoleplayCommunity/FogentRoleplay/README.md

 #### Epilogue

-Effect: Ending

-Creatures killed with this weapon are instantly decapitated.

-Desc:

 "There is no real ending.
 It's just a place where you stop the story."

 This excellent slender bastard sword is perfectly balanced.
 Nimble, thin, and razor sharp, this is a fine sword.